 University Level-Review - is conducted by the University Area Review Committees, organized into general discipline area committees.
 Each area committee will consist of at least seven tenured professors, nominated by the deans of the University's schools and colleges, and appointed by the Senior Vice President for Academic Affairs and Provost.
 The committee chair is elected by the members of a particular committee.
 These committees review recommendations concerning promotion and/or tenure from the school/college review committees.
-Of the committee members eligible to vote on a given candidate, no more than one may be absent in order to constitute a quorum.
+Of the committee members eligible to vote on a given candidate, no more than one may be absent in Commented [JRH1]: As per Elizabeth Wecks: This is taken verbatim from the draft SSA policy.. https://provset.uga.cdu/faculty.working_group/SSA_definition_for AAPM_Jan2022_DRAFT.pdf.
+The APT Guidelines are the only P&T document that includes a Glossary.
+Thus, the full definition is added here but incorporated by reference to 1.10-10 in the other documents.

+order to constitute a quorum.
 Therefore, a quorum must be computed individually for each candidate.